GEOS-DEV/GEOS/src/docs/sphinx/developerGuide/Contributing/GitWorkflow.rst

 Working on the main code
 =======================================

-Here, we provide only a few basic git commands that are useful to start working with geosx.
-This is not at all an exhaustive guide to git and we encourage to explore the git manual for specific doubts.

 Once you have cloned the geosx repository, you can start developing by creating your own branch.